marcpaterno/devel-notes/thetagpu.md

 we need to build on a *thetaGPU* compute node.
 Cross-compiling for *thetaGPU* from the *theta* login node is possible at this time.

+    # If you are working on a project other than gccy3, then use the name of that
+    # project as the argument for -A in the qsub command
     qsub -I -q single-gpu -n 1 -t 60 -A gccy3 --attrs=pubnet

 This gives access to a single GPU.